Skip to content

 Protecting sensitive electronics required custom weatherproof enclosures:

-- Thermal management: Thermal Paint Passive cooling for Arizona's extreme heat
+• Thermal management: thermal paint and passive cooling for Arizona's extreme heat

 We analyzed various antenna configurations to optimize signal propagation across Arizona's diverse terrain.
 The key factors we considered: